topolvm/topolvm/docs/proposals/rename-group.md

 ## User action

 Migration to `topolvm.io` is not mandatory and `topolvm.cybozu.com` is going to be maintained.
-If users want to continue to use  `topolvm.cybozu.com`, they should set `.Values.useLegacy` parameter.
+Those who still want to use `topolvm.cybozu.com` must set `.Values.useLegacy:true` for the helm chart when updating TopoLVM.

 ### Things to be done by users of topolvm.cybozu.com for upgrading the helm chart